improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 />
 ```

+* Note how we're using another Formik-supplied value here `isValid` - this tells us whether the entire form has passed validation.
+Once it has, we'll enable the save button.

-* There, our Form is implemented.
+* There, our Form is complete.
 However, we need to finish implementing what should happen when the Form detects a submission.
 * We've already told the `Formik` component to call `handleSave` in this situation.
-Here's what `handleSave` should look like:
+Here's what the `handleSave` function should look like:

 ```jsx
 handleSave = (values) => {
   this.props.handleSave(values);
 };
 ```

+> Notice that we are not actually implementing the save function.
+That is left for the component that uses this form to implement and pass it in as a prop.

 * `Formik` will let the user click the Submit button once the form is valid, passing the values from the form into our save handler, which then calls the handleSave prop passed down from Redux.
 * We haven't defined `validate()` yet, so let's do that next.
 Here's what it should look like: